Quick Start Guide

 func main() {

-// initialise gofr object
+// initialize gofr object

 app := gofr.New()

-app.GET("/redis", func(ctx *gofr.Context) (interface{}, error) {
+app.GET("/redis", func(ctx *gofr.Context) (any, error) {

 // Get the value using the Redis instance